Definition of XML File

 </DOCUMENT>

-Explanation: The above code is done for Document marker workstation where it lists few tags for defining a .DAT file in DOCSET and field tag for forms and Group keys tags.
+Explanation: The above code is done for the Document marker workstation, which lists a few tags for defining a .DAT file in DOCSET and field tags for forms and Group keys tags.

 Output: